-What is roofing underlayerment, and why do you need it?
+What is Roofing Underlayment, and Why do You Need it?

 Your roof protects your home from the elements.
 Pretty basic stuff, right?
 Less obvious are the parts that go into the whole roof system.
 Maybe you’ve never heard of roofing underlayment.
 It’s doing a lot of work for you every day.